 As such, teachers and trainers should present a professional image at all times.
 Wearing appropriate attire, and displaying punctual timekeeping, is paramount.

 All those involved should have regard for the best interests of the game.
 It would be unprofessional to circulate detrimental material of the governing body.
-That includes verbal and written comment such as published articles and on Internet forums.
+It includes verbal and written comments such as published articles and on Internet forums.

 But wait - there's more:

 There are some general Rounders health and safety rules when playing or on duty.
-They govern the inappropriate behaviour of drinking alcohol or smoking.
-Rounders safety rules ban the use of recreational drugs by players and by the officials.
+They govern inappropriate behaviour, such as drinking alcohol or smoking.
+Hence, Rounders safety rules ban the use of recreational drugs by players and by the officials.

 Inappropriate foul language, and displaying unsporting conduct, has no place in the game.
 Umpires in Rounders should give clear warnings to any players who display abusive behaviour or use inappropriate language.

 Risk assessment is an integral part of health and safety for Rounders rules.
 Before allowing play to begin, one of the primary duties of umpires and coaches is to carry out a health and safety risk assessment for the game.